Pranaykarvi/DSA/README.md

 # DSA
-it contains the basic concepts of DSA
+it contains the basic concepts of DSA.